wavefrontHQ/docs/pages/doc/videos_quickstart.md

 tags: [videos]
 sidebar: doc_sidebar
 permalink: videos_quickstart.html
-summary: Get an introduction to getting data into Wavefront, view your data with charts, and use alerts in case of anomalous behavior.
+summary: Learn about how to get data into Wavefront, view your data with charts, and use alerts.
 ---

-This page is for users who learn best watching videos.

-In the Getting Started videos, Wavefront co-founder Clement Pang explains how things work, and Customer Success engineer Jason Goocher (with Wavefront since 20??) shows how it looks in Wavefront.
+In the Getting Started videos, Wavefront co-founder Clement Pang explains how things work, and Wavefront's first Customer Success engineer, Jason Goocher, demos an alert in the Wavefront UI.

 <table style="width: 100%;">
 <tbody>
 <tr>
 <td width="30%"><strong><font color="blue">Getting Data Into Wavefront</font></strong><br> <a href="https://www.youtube.com/watch?v=lhrtPSqn8-c&index=2&list=PLmp0id7yKiEdaWcjNtGikcyqpNcPNbn_K" target="_blank"><img src="/images/v_data_into_wavefront.png" alt="getting data into wavefront"/></a></td>
-<td width="70%"><br><p>Wavefront can give you observability into both your cloud environment and packaged applications.
-Use an integration with preconfigured dashboards or one of the Wavefront SDKs.
-Send data from several sources to a Wavefront proxy or use direct ingestion, then add dashboards to monitor exactly what you need.</p> </td>
+<td width="70%"><br><p>Wavefront gives observability into your cloud environment and packaged applications.
+To get data into Wavefront, use an integration with preconfigured dashboards or one of the Wavefront SDKs.
+Send data from several sources to a Wavefront proxy or use direct ingestion.
+Finally, add dashboards, charts, and alerts to monitor exactly what you need.</p> </td>
 </tr>
 <tr>
 <td><strong><font color="blue">What is a Chart?</font></strong><br>
 <a href="https://vmwarelearningzone.vmware.com/oltpublish/site/cms.do?view=olplayer&id=57f60938-dc7a-11e7-a6ac-0cc47a352510" target="_blank"><img src="/images/v_what_is_chart.png" alt="what is a chart?"/></a></td>
 <td><br>
 <p>Charts help you visualize data and find problems.
-Jason shows how you pick a chart type and how you configure a chart to view exactly the information you need.
-A stacked area chart shows the total requests from all environments but also each environment individually.
-Charts show the data, and you use query language functions to customize what you can see. </p>
+Jason shows how to pick a chart type and how to configure a chart so it shows exactly what you need.
+For example, a stacked area chart shows the total requests from all environments but also each environment individually.
+You use query language functions to further customize what you see. </p>
 </td>
 </tr>
 <tr>
 <td><strong><font color="blue">Alerting in Wavefront</font></strong><br>
 <a href="https://www.youtube.com/watch?v=VjmWExKiYYg&list=PLmp0id7yKiEdaWcjNtGikcyqpNcPNbn_K&index=1" target="_blank"><img src="/images/v_alerting_clement.png"  alt="Alerting With Wavefront"/></a></td>
 <td><br>
 <p>Wavefront supports sophisticated alerts that go far beyond traditional alerting systems.
 Clement explains how alerts work using the example of a simple threshold alert.
-The alert fires when the threshold any of the time series being monitored exceeds the threshold for 10 minutes.
-Wavefront then sends an alert notification to a specified alert target. when the alert fires and again when the alert is resolved for each time series.
-Additional examples are shown in other videos. </p>
+The alert fires when any monitored time series exceeds the threshold for 10 minutes.
+Wavefront then sends an alert notification to all specified alert target.
+When the alert is resolved, notifications are sent to the targets again.
+Additional examples are shown in [other videos](videos_alerts).</p>
 </td>
 </tr>
 <tr>